whypet/GhostpingLogger/README.md

 database so you might need to host multiple.

 # can i fork it
-yes of course and if you do i'd recommend implementing an SQL database for it.
+yes and if you do i'd recommend implementing an SQL database for it.

 # programming language?
-C#, Microsoft .NET Core
+c#, using .net core